-Abraham Maslow’s Hierarchy of Needs was proposed in 1943, and has been one of the most resilient ideas in the history of behavioral psychology.
+Abraham Maslow’s Hierarchy of Needs was introduced in 1943, and has been one of the most resilient ideas in the history of behavioral psychology.
 Maslow’s Hierarchy of Needs is a motivational theory that is comprised of a five-tier model of human needs, often depicted in the form of a pyramid.

 Maslow’s motivation to develop this theory was his burning desire to find the answers to life’s most difficult questions (why are we here, and what is our purpose), which he believed could be answered through psychology.
 Maslow’s orthodox upbringing, and his era’s focus on materialism, led him to the conclusion that the answer must be a blend of these things, rather than the attainment of one.